1coderookie/KobraGoNeoInsights/docs/index.md

 # Welcome
 to my infopage about Anycubic's **Kobra Go** and **Kobra Neo**.

-Here you'll find specific informations about both models as well as more general kind of informations.
+Here you'll find specific information about both models as well as more general kind of information.
 I created this page to make it easier for users of these printers to get started, as well as to provide specific information on e.g. how to maintain the printers.

 Please make sure to **mind the expandable textboxes** as they contain valuable informations!